If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 In this post, I’m sharing everything you need to know about camping in America’s most visited national park to help you plan a visit of your own.
 Great Smoky Mountains camping is a great way to relax and unwind in a gorgeous national park that is one of our country’s gems.

-There is actually a LOT to know about camping in the Smokies so here are the ten things you should know before you go:
+There is actually a LOT to know about camping in Great Smoky Mountains National Park, so here are the ten things you should know before you go:

 1) There Is No Fee To Enter Great Smoky Mountains National Park